ldjennings/ldjennings.github.io/index.md

 + Decoder: The CVAE's decoder takes the sampled latent variable as input and aims to reconstruct the original image from this representation.
   + One dense layer inputs the sampled latent vector and projects it to a higher dimensional space
   + One reshape layer reshapes the 1D vector back into a 3D vector of size (30,45,256)
-  + Five transposed convolutional layers with various strides and ReLU activation functions upscale feature maps back to the original image size
+  + Three transposed convolutional layers with (2,2) strides and ReLU activation functions upscale feature maps back to the original image size
   + One output layer reintroduces the RGB color channels.
 Sigmoid activation function is used to make sure the output pixel values are in a range of (0,1), which represents the color intensity or saturation

 Our Github can be found [here](https://github.com/tabathaviso/deraining-tools).
 The following images show a progression of our model's image reconstruction behavior through fine-tuning, such as adding convolutional layers, increasing the latent space dimension, and adjusting the number of epochs.